Alternative arrangements to Tribunal appointments

 A statutory health attorney is someone with automatic authority to make health care decisions on behalf of an adult whose ability to make decisions is permanently or temporarily impaired.

-QCAT does not make any decisions about a statutory health attorney.
-For further information about any of these alternative arrangements you can contact:
+QCAT does not make any decisions about statutory health attorneys.

 Descriptions of QCAT's jurisdiction on this website are general information only.
 They do not definitively describe the types of applications on which QCAT can make decisions.
 The relevant legislation determines QCAT's jurisdiction.
 If you are unsure about your legal rights, you should seek legal advice.
 Your individual circumstances should guide any actions taken to resolve your dispute.